 The first thing you need to do if you want to travel from Dubrovnik to Split is to arrive in Dubrovnik in the first place.
 You probably know about this old historic city.
 Everybody has heard about it and there is a good reason for it.
 Dubrovnik attracts more and more visitors with each passing year and sometimes all the tourists seem to look like a river of people flowing through the streets of Dubrovnik.

 Dubrovnik is located in the south of Croatia and it’s the largest city in this part.
 That being said, it’s kind of a long drive to reach Dubrovnik by car if you are coming from some of the European countries that are in the north, west, or east of Croatia.
 A lot of people choose to come to Croatia by car every summer.
 But when it comes to Dubrovnik, getting there by airplane is the best possible option.
-It’s fast, convenient and many airports are connected with Dubrovnik.
+It’s fast, and convenient, and many airports are connected with Dubrovnik.

 about dubrovnik and the best things to do in dubrovnik

-Once you are in Dubrovnik, we suggest you spend few days there before you embark on your journey from Dubrovnik to Split.
+Once you are in Dubrovnik, we suggest you spend a few days there before you embark on your journey from Dubrovnik to Split.
 You’ll fall in love with this city immediately.
 Dubrovnik is the city with one of the most preserved old city cores among all other Croatian historical cities.
 The city was once the capital of the famous Dubrovnik Republic, a state of skilled merchants and explorers.
 It was the most developed city in this part of Europe in these past times.
 Today, Dubrovnik is the leading city when it comes to Croatian tourism.

-There are many things to do in Dubrovnik which will broaden your overall experience of this eternal city.
+There are many things to do in Dubrovnik that will broaden your overall experience of this eternal city.
 The old city core is full of different kinds of museums and just walking through these old parts of the city feels like the walk in the museum.
 Many restaurants are serving traditional food and we suggest you have dinner at one of these.

-If you are a couple visiting Dubrovnik, we have already made few articles about things to do in Dubrovnik for couples so read them and find few good ideas for you and your partner.
+If you are a couple visiting Dubrovnik, we have already made a few articles about things to do in Dubrovnik for couples so read them and find a few good ideas for you and your partner.
 Since we are also the elopement photographers, we do a Dubrovnik couple photo sessions regularly so let us know if you want to have nice memories from Dubrovnik.
 You can visit our Love and Ventures website if you are interested in elopements or couples ideas in Croatia.

 introduction to traveling from dubrovnik to split